hpcleuven/VscDocumentation/source/antwerp/uantwerp_software_2020a.rst

 The first column is the name of the module.
 The second column contains the most recent version of the module installed in the pre-2020a toolchains.
-The third column then shows the version(s) offered in the 2020a toolchains, or refers to an alternative.
+The third column then shows the version(s) offered in the 2020a toolchains or refers to an alternative.

 +-----------------------+----------------------------------------------+-------------------------------------------------------+
 | Package               | Last version                                 | 2020a version                                         |